turingschool/curriculum/tutorials/debugging/outputting_text.markdown

 end
 ```

-Now, assuming that you have coverage of your views in automated tests, debug code will both not be displayed and never be permitted to run in production!
+Now, assuming that you have coverage of your views in automated tests, debug code will get caught before hitting production!

 ## A Custom Logger

-Let's say you want to debug or log a more complex process.
+Let's say you want to debug a more complex process.
 Maybe it involves several "checkpoints" across multiple methods.
 Or you want to build an audit trail for actions in your application.
 You need a custom logger.

 It's very easy to create and use thanks to Rails `ActiveSupport::BufferedLogger`.
 Imagine we want to build an audit log for our application.
 Start with an initializer `config/initializers/audit_logger.rb`